JoakimOL/Ttm4135-compendium/src/03-blockciphermodes.md

 altering key.

 A plaintext avalanche is when a small change in plaintext results in a big change in the ciphertext.
 Ideally we'd like each bit to have a 50% probability to flip.
-This is related to Shannons notion of diffusion.
+This is related to Shannon's notion of diffusion.

 Try encrypting the same text using a simple substitution cipher and then change one letter in the plaintext.
 Observe small changes in ciphertext.
 Next, try doing the same using a more sophisticated encryption scheme like AES with an online tool.
 Observe a huge difference after altering the plaintext.